abrown/wasmtime/crates/wasi-nn/tests/fixture/README.md

-# OpenVINO Test Fixture
+# Test Fixture

-In order to test the use of `openvino-rs` in the real world, here we include the necessary files for performing the classification in [classify.rs](../classify.rs).
-The following list describes how these files were collected:
+In order to test the use of `wasi-nn` in the real world, here we include the necessary files for performing the classification in the [wasi-nn example](../example/src/main.rs).
+The following list describes how these files were
+collected:

 - Download a SSD MobileNet pre-trained model from the TensorFlow [model zoo] and extract it somewhere:
   ```shell script